-REZLIDHIA in AML, Other Hematologic Cancers and HGG
+Olutasidenib in AML, Other Hematologic Cancers and HGG

 In December 2023, we entered into a Strategic Collaboration Agreement with MDACC, a comprehensive cancer research, treatment, and prevention center.
-The collaboration will expand our evaluation of REZLIDHIA in AML and other hematologic cancers with IDH1 mutations.
+The collaboration will expand our evaluation of olutasidenib in AML and other hematologic cancers with IDH1 mutations.
 Under the Strategic Collaboration Agreement, we will jointly lead the clinical development efforts with MDACC to evaluate the potential of olutasidenib to treat newly diagnosed and R/R patients with AML, higher-risk MDS, and advanced myeloproliferative neoplasms, in combination with other agents.
-The collaboration will also support the evaluation of olutasidenib as monotherapy in patients with IDH1 mutated clonal cytopenia of undermined significance and lower-risk MDS, as well as maintenance therapy following hematopoietic stem cell transplant.
+The collaboration will also support the evaluation of olutasidenib as monotherapy in patients with IDH1 mutated clonal cytopenia of undetermined significance (CCUS) and lower-risk MDS, as well as maintenance therapy following hematopoietic stem cell transplant.
 Under the Strategic Collaboration Agreement, we will provide MDACC the study materials and \$15.0 million in time-based milestone payments as compensation for services to be provided for the studies, over the five-year collaboration term, unless terminated earlier as provided for in the agreement.
-Through June 30, 2024, we provided \$2.0 million funding to MDACC.
-In early August 2024, MDACC, with our support, opened enrollment for a Phase 1b/2 trial of decitabine and venetoclax in combination with Olutasidenib in patients with IDH1-mutated AML.
-This is the first trial in our multi-year strategic development collaboration with MDACC.
-The Phase 1b part of the trial seeks to determine the safety and tolerability and recommended Phase 2 dose of decitabine and venetoclax in combination with olutasidenib.
-The primary objective of the Phase 2 part of the trial is to determine the complete remission rate in both newly diagnosed and R/R patients.
+Through March 31, 2025, we provided \$5.3 million funding to MDACC.
+The four studies outlined in the multi-year strategic development alliance are open for enrollment.

-In January 2024, we announced our collaboration with Collaborative Network for Neuro-Oncology Clinical Trials (CONNECT), an international collaborative network of pediatric cancer centers, to conduct a Phase 2 clinical trial to evaluate REZLIDHIA in combination with temozolomide in patients with HGG harboring an IDH1 mutation.
-Under the collaboration, CONNECT will include olutasidenib in CONNECT's TarGet-D, a molecularly guided Phase 2 umbrella clinical trial for HGG.
-In our sponsored arm, adolescents and young adult patients (<39 years old) with newly-diagnosed IDH1-mutation positive HGG will receive maintenance therapy with of olutasidenib in combination with temozolomide for the first year after radiotherapy, followed by olutasidenib monotherapy for the second year.
-Under the collaboration, we will provide CONNECT with a funding up to \$3.0 million and study material over the four-year collaboration.
+In January 2024, we announced our collaboration with CONNECT, an international collaborative network of pediatric cancer centers, to conduct a Phase 2 clinical trial to evaluate olutasidenib in combination with temozolomide in patients with HGG harboring an IDH1 mutation.
+Under the collaboration, CONNECT will include the olutasidenib treatment arm within CONNECT's TarGet study, a molecularly guided Phase 2 umbrella clinical trial for HGG.
+In our sponsored arm, TarGet-D, adolescents and young adult patients (<39 years old) with newly-diagnosed IDH1-mutation positive HGG will receive maintenance therapy with olutasidenib in combination with temozolomide for the first year after radiotherapy, followed by olutasidenib monotherapy for the second year.
+Under the collaboration, we will provide CONNECT with funding up to \$3.0 million and study material over the four-year collaboration.
+The TarGet-D study is now open for enrollment.